Miqats of Hajj and Umrah

 Qarn al-Manazil (also known as al-Sayl)

-Located 90 kilometres (56 miles) northeast of Makkah.
+Dhat Irq is located 90 kilometres (56 miles) northeast of Makkah.
 This is the Miqat for people intending to perform Hajj travelling from Iraq, Iran, China, Russia etc.

 Yalamlam (also known as al-Sadiah)

-Pilgrims residing in or travelling through al-Hil must enter into a state of Ihram before crossing the boundary of the Haram.
+Pilgrims residing in or travelling through the Hil must enter into a state of Ihram before crossing the boundary of the Haram.
 For example, a person who travels to Jeddah for business purposes and wants to perform Umrah at a later stage may enter into Ihram in Jeddah or before crossing the boundary of the Haram.

 The boundaries of the Haram are as follows: